-Selected Clinical trials:
+Selected Clinical trials/clinical studies:

-Randomized Phase II and Phase III Studies of Individualized Treatment for Nasopharyngeal Carcinoma Based on Biomarker Epstein Barr Virus (EBV)
+Randomised Phase II and Phase III Studies of Individualized Treatment for Nasopharyngeal Carcinoma Based on Biomarker Epstein Barr Virus (EBV)

-Plasma EBV-DNA can been used to monitor recurrence after definitive therapy and multiple studies have demonstrated poorer prognosis in patients with persistently detectable post-radiation plasma EBV-DNA.
+Plasma EBV-DNA have been used to monitor recurrence after definitive therapy and multiple studies have demonstrated poorer prognosis in patients with persistently detectable post-radiation plasma EBV-DNA.
 The current proposal seeks to use plasma EBV-DNA as a biomarker to select the most appropriate candidates for adjuvant chemotherapy after concurrent chemoradiation.

 In this proposed trial, post-chemoradiation plasma EBV DNA will be used for risk stratification, and patients will be randomized to different treatments based on their risk.
 Those who have an undetectable post-treatment EBV DNA level are considered good risk and will be randomized to either observation or the current standard cisplatin and 5-FU.
 The aim is to see if omitting adjuvant chemotherapy for a group of patients at low risk for treatment failure will compromise overall survival (OS).
 Patients whose EBV DNA is detectable will be randomized to receive current standard adjuvant cisplatin and 5-FU versus gemcitabine and paclitaxel to test whether the latter regimen can further improve PFS in this high-risk population.